Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 California’s Department of Motor Vehicles requires owners of traffic violator schools to post surety bonds to legally operate within the state.
 Owners who offer home study or internet instruction must post $15,000 bonds, while owners who do not offer home study or internet instruction must post $2,000 bonds.

-The $2,000 bonds can be issued instantly for just $100 without a credit check, while the $15,000 bonds are subject to underwriting consideration and typically start at $150.
+$2,000 and $15,000 traffic school bonds are subject to underwriting consideration and require a credit check and review of the applicant's personal/financial history before determining if and at what price a bond can be issued.
 The best way to find out exactly how much you’ll pay for your surety bond is to connect with our team of bond experts now!

 Purchasing the California surety bond you need is fast and easy when you work with the experts at SuretyBonds.com!
 Call 1 (800) 308-4358 or submit a bond request to begin.